Zuikyo/ZIKRouter/README.md

     @IBOutlet weak var timeLabel: UILabel!

     func callTimeService() {
-        //Get the service for TimeServiceInput
+        // Get the service for TimeServiceInput
         let timeService = Router.makeDestination(
             to: RoutableService<TimeServiceInput>(),
             preparation: { destination in
-            //prepare the service if needed
+            // prepare the service if needed
         })
         //Use the service
         timeLabel.text = timeService.currentTimeString()